"And I will save thy children" (1 Nephi 21:25)

 And prophets and apostles today, "notwithstanding the greatness of the task," and with love's "great anxiety even unto pain," teach "an everlasting hatred against sin" (Alma 13:27; 37:32).
 Yet the Church also upholds all parents in their right to raise their children as they please and to shield, as they please, "delicate minds," even "children, many of whose feelings are exceedingly tender and chaste and delicate before God" (v.
 7).
 Children may yet suffer; for legalizing same-sex marriage, as all must acknowledge, is a social experiment in its very first stages.
 That being so, a question comes to mind: As same-sex parents come to discover in many of their children a refinement and a delicacy, even a longing for all that is chaste and all that is pure, how shall they reach them?

-Parental reassurances to children about the mindless bigotry of recoiling billions in every place and culture, prior to 2015--and far beyond 2015--will not convince the more thoughtful.
+Parental reassurances to children about the mindless bigotry of recoiling billions in every place and culture, before 2015--and far beyond 2015--will not convince the more thoughtful.
 The thoughtful mind resists social conditioning and inevitably comes to see "things as they really are" (Jacob 4:13).
 Besides, does the record of humanity show any instance where parental immorality of any kind will not, later if not sooner, shame the tender, wound the refined, and distress the noble?
 Nor law nor loyalty can withstand shame.
 The Book of Mormon, which seems to consider every circumstance of human life, directly poses the question of whether posterity will "look with joy" upon their forbears or "shrink with shame."(Jacob 4:3; 2:6).
 That stark and staring dilemma will remain long after the conditioning fades.

 Not only does the comprehensive Book of Mormon sound the warning; it shows the consequence.
 We accordingly read of some so "displeased with the conduct" of their adulterous fathers "they took upon themselves the name of [righteous] Nephi, that they might be called the children of Nephi" (Mosiah 25:12).